 The second part of Borrell's assertion quoted here, that most websites have moved beyond design and development and are now investing in SEO and social media management, also may or may not be true.
-On the one hand, new website growth has definitely slowed: although the web welcomes new websites every day, the overall number of websites remains relatively stable one 1 billion.
+On the one hand, new website growth has definitely slowed.
+Although the web welcomes new websites every day, the overall number of websites remains relatively stable at one billion.
 On the other hand, many of these websites never progress beyond design and development.

 |A chart from Internet Live Stats, |

 which says that the number of websites seems to have stabilized at one billion--for now.